 Housing costs in Freeport are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.41% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Freeport telecommute to their jobs.
+Overall, about 8.23% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Freeport is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Freeport in 2022 was $43,202, which is upper middle income relative to New York and the nation.
-This equates to an annual income of $172,808 for a family of four.
+The per capita income in Freeport in 2022 was $45,064, which is upper middle income relative to New York and the nation.
+This equates to an annual income of $180,256 for a family of four.
 However, Freeport contains both very wealthy and poor people as well.

 Freeport is an extremely ethnically-diverse village.
 The people who call Freeport home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Freeport, accounting for 43.52% of the village’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Freeport, accounting for 43.18% of the village’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Freeport residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Freeport include Italian, Haitian, Jamaican, Irish, and German.
+Important ancestries of people in Freeport include Haitian, Italian, Jamaican, Irish, and German.

 The most common language spoken in Freeport is English.
 Other important languages spoken here include Spanish and French.